Resurrecting Tradition, One Batch at a Time.

-Founded by local beer enthusiasts looking to bring a craft beer revival to Mansfield, The Phoenix Brewing Company took flight in April 2014 after they discovered the abandoned Schroer Funeral Home and Mortuary near the original pre-prohibition brewery district.
-The partners have combined their love of craft beer and over 30 years of brewing experience to create an authentic pub experience filled with quality craft beer and live music.
-The beers are inspired by the history of the building itself and local legends from the Mansfield area.
-They brew three times a week on 5 barrel brewing system creating 150 gallon batches using sustainable practices.
-The 16 tap line up includes six flagship beers, rotating seasonal beers and selections from two high gravity series.
-Other Ohio craft brews are also offered along with cider, a selection of fine wines from local winery Cypress Hill and spirits from Ohio distilleries.
+Driven by a love for craft beer and a passion for brewing, the Phoenix Brewing Company was founded by local beer enthusiasts looking to bring a craft beer revival to Mansfield.
+Located near the original pre-prohibition brewery district in the restored former Schroer Funeral and Mortuary Home, the Phoenix took flight in April, 2014.
+The partners have combined their love of craft beer to create an authentic pub experience filled with quality craft beer and live music.
+The tap room features 16 taps including six Phoenix flagship beers and rotating seasonal and high gravity beers.
+They are also host to other Ohio craft brews, Ohio ciders, a selection of fine wines from local winery Cypress Hill and spirits from Ohio distilleries.
+The taproom beers are brewed with a 5 barrel brewhouse and also on 20 barrel production system using sustainable practices.
 Food trucks are available seasonally but patrons may also order food items from the local pizzeria or bring in carry out.
-Live entertainment is booked for weekends and carryout growlers and howlers of Phoenix brews are available.
+Live entertainment is booked for weekends and carry out growlers and howlers of Phoenix brews and swag are available.

 HISTORY OF THE BUILDING

 The brewery is located in the former Schroer Mortuary and Funeral Home at 131 North Diamond Street.
 Charles Schroer already had a very successful furniture business in Mansfield, Ohio when he opened the Schroer Mortuary and Funeral Home in 1914.
 It was common then for the furniture or cabinet makers to also build the caskets for a community.The mortuary and funeral home were a natural progression of his business and were in operation until 1932 with the death of Charles Schroer Jr.